 - Le Bora Bora by Pearl Resorts

-Bora Bora definitely wins in the battle of Bora Bora vs. Moorea when it comes to the options for nice resorts.
+Bora Bora definitely wins in the battle of Bora Bora vs. Moorea for the best place to find the nicest hotels and resorts.

 Bora Bora vs. Moorea: How to Get There

 Another big factor in the battle of Bora Bora vs. Moorea is how exactly you get to the island.
 For some people, this may not be a big factor, but for others it could be an absolutely non-negotiable.
-Both islands require you to first fly on an international flight to the biggest island in French Polynesia, Tahiti (airport code: PPT).
+Both islands require you to first fly on an international flight to the biggest island in French Polynesia, Tahiti.
+Make sure to book your international flights to Tahiti’s Faa’a International Airport (airport code: PPT).
+Most flights from the USA to Tahiti filter through direct flights from Los Angeles or San Francisco on airlines such as Air Tahiti Nui, Air France, and United Airlines.

-From Tahiti, there is only one way to get to Bora Bora – a flight.
+From Tahiti, there is only one way to get to Bora Bora – a flight to the Bora Bora airport.
 The flight is only about 45 minutes long, unless you have a stop along the way to let passengers on or off.
 While the flight is quick, the planes are smaller prop planes which makes some people who are nervous fliers very uncomfortable.
+Once you land at the airport in Bora Bora, your hotel will meet you there and you’ll take a boat ride from the airport to your hotel.

 Moorea is much easier to get to from Tahiti and you have more than one option.
 You can opt to fly from Tahiti to Moorea.
 It’s only a 10-minute long flight, so it’s super quick.
 But, it seems like a waste because the alternative option is the ferry.
 The ferry only costs about $12 per person and is about 30-45 minutes.
 For Moorea, the option to choose to fly or take the ferry makes it superior to Bora Bora, where your only option is to fly.